ankitacoder3/Image-Processing-IMG-IMPACT/README.md

 ### <b>Features :</b>

-  - In this project image processing techniques are implemented
+  - In **IMG-IMPACT** project **Image Processing** techniques are implemented.

-    - Image processing involves manipulating images at a time and extracts useful insights from them.
+    - Image processing involves *manipulating images* at a time and extracting useful insights from them.

-    - Image can be represented as a grid of n x n small pieces, which are called pixels.
+    - Image can be represented as a *grid of n x n small pieces*, which are called *pixels*.

-    - If we can assign numbers to each colour, then, the grid of pixels can be represented as a numerical matrix.
+    - If we can *assign numbers* to each colour, then, the grid of pixels can be represented as a ***numerical matrix***.
  ###
 ###